LIamB12/CISC-486-3D-Game-Project/README.md

 - Aggressive pathfinding around fish tank
 - Pathfind towards leak if appears
 - Jump out of leak (Physics enabled)
-- Pathfind towards player
+- Pathfind towards player (bounce)
 - Attack if colliders within range

-### Aquarium Visitor FSM
+### Aquarium Visitor FSM (If time permits addition of this element)
 - Idle
 - Pathfinding around aquarium towards attractions
-- Pathfind away from attacking fish, floods
+- Pathfind away from attacking fish and floods
-- Calculate frustration meter based on amount of leaks, attacking fish
+- Calculate frustration meter based on amount of leaks and attacking fish
-- Pathfind to exit when meter reaches the top
+- Pathfind to exit when frustration meter reaches the top

 ## 🎬 Scripted Events
 New leak spawn event every 60/n seconds, where n is the number of currently existing leaks in the tank.